-Does your tribal law categorize criminal penalties? ☐ Yes (If yes, write citation here) □ No If yes, how is stalking categorized?
-What penalty would be sufficient for the crime of stalking?
-Other questions: Are there certain actions or conditions which should increase the penalties, such as violation of a protection order, a minor victim, a previous stalking conviction or other criminal offense, or the use or force or a weapon?
-If not, are there restrictions in your tribal constitution that prevent exclusion of non-members.
+Does your tribal law categorize criminal penalties? ☐ Yes (If yes, write the citation here) □ No If yes, how is stalking categorized?
+Point of Discussion: What penalty would be sufficient for the crime of stalking?
+What kind of limitations does your tribe have when considering sanctions?
+What traditional tribal sanctions might be appropriate for this crime?
+Are there certain actions or conditions that should increase the penalties, such as violation of a protection order, a minor victim, a previous stalking conviction or other criminal offense, or the use or force or a weapon?
+Should possession or purchase of firearms be considered in sanctions?
+Do you have a statute regarding exclusion of members/nonmembers?
+Are there restrictions in your tribal constitution that prevent exclusion?
+What is the appropriate penalty for stalking?